PC-Diffuser: Path-Consistent Capsule CBF Safety Filtering for Diffusion-Based Trajectory Planner: Evaluation

 \subsection{Quantitative Analysis Against Baselines}

-We compare PC-Diffuser against three families of safety augmentation methods, all applied to the same base planner: (i)~Classifier Guidance, (ii)~SafeDiffuser, and (iii)~MPC-CBF.
-Classifier Guidance~\cite{zheng2025diffusionplanner} steers the denoising process via gradients of a hand-crafted energy-based classifier aiming to increase the distance from vehicle in collision.
-SafeDiffuser~\cite{xiao2023safediffuser} incorporates barrier constraints on the denoising process with three barrier-value scheduling variants (Robust-Safe Diffuser, Relaxed-Safe Diffuser, Time-Varying-Safe Diffuser) aiming to mitigate a \emph{local trap problem} where the denoising process cannot progress without violating the CBF constraint.
+We compare PC-Diffuser against three safety augmentation families applied to the same base planner: Classifier Guidance, SafeDiffuser, and MPC-CBF.
+Classifier Guidance~\cite{zheng2025diffusionplanner} steers the denoising process via gradients of a hand-crafted distance classifier.
+SafeDiffuser~\cite{xiao2023safediffuser} incorporates barrier constraints on the denoising process with three barrier-value scheduling variants (Robust-Safe Diffuser, Relaxed-Safe Diffuser, Time-Varying-Safe Diffuser) to mitigate a \emph{local trap problem} (denoising process cannot progress without violating CBF constraint).
 Lastly, MPC-CBF~\cite{zeng2021mpccbf} embeds CBF constraints into the receding-horizon optimization, aiming to satisfy the CBF constraint throughout the receding horizon.
-Compared to these baseline methods, PC-Diffuser reduces the collision rate from 100\% to 10.29\% on the all-collision challenge set compared to 74--89\% for all baselines, while simultaneously achieving the highest composite score (0.59 vs.\ $\leq$0.15).
+PC-Diffuser reduces the collision rate from 100\% to 10.29\% on the all-collision challenge set, compared to 74--89\% for all baselines, while achieving the highest composite score (0.59 vs.\ $\leq$0.15).

-To verify that these safety improvements do not come at the cost of degraded driving performance, we additionally evaluate on the full Val14 and Test14-hard splits.
-Despite the additional constraints from our certifiable structure, PC-Diffuser instead improves the base model's composite score from \emph{0.83} to \emph{0.88} on Val14 and from \emph{0.69} to \emph{0.78} on Test14-hard, confirming that the certifiable structure enhances safety without sacrificing driving quality.
+We further evaluate on the full Val14 and Test14-hard splits to verify that safety does not degrade overall driving quality.
+Despite the additional constraints from our certifiable structure, PC-Diffuser improves the base model's composite score from \emph{0.83} to \emph{0.88} on Val14 and from \emph{0.69} to \emph{0.78} on Test14-hard, indicating that the certifiable structure enhances safety without sacrificing driving quality.

-The significant improvement in both collision rate and composite score on the all-collision challenge set (Table~\ref{tab:collision_subset}) while preserving strong driving performance on full data splits demonstrates the effectiveness of our certifiable structure and PC-diffuser framework supporting H1 and H2.
+The significant improvement in both collision rate and composite score on the all-collision challenge set (Table~\ref{tab:collision_subset}) while preserving strong driving performance on full data splits demonstrates the effectiveness of our certifiable structure and PC-Diffuser framework supporting H1 and H2.